 In order to gain a deeper understanding of African and African diasporic communities, students are encouraged to study abroad.
 Typically, students have studied in Cameroon or Tanzania.
-For a full list of study abroad options, students should contact the Office of Global Education.
+For a full list of study abroad options, students should contact the Center for Global Study and Engagement.